yearn/yearn-devdocs/docs/getting-started/products/ycrv/overview.md

 New yCRV can be minted in two ways:

-- Lock CRV in yearn (permanent 1-way lock).
+- Lock CRV to Yearn's veCRV position (permanent 1-way lock).

 *or*

 - Migrate from legacy tokens [yveCRV and yvBOOST](#how-yvecrv-and-veboost-functionality-was-migrated-to-ycrv).

-Both operations mint yCRV at a 1:1 rate.
-All CRV locked in this way will automatically get max-locked as veCRV to increase Yearn's veCRV position.
+Both operations mint yCRV to the user at a 1:1 rate.
+Users migrating from yvBOOST can use the zap at [y.finance](https://y.finance) to efficiently unwrap their tokens to yveCRV and migrates to yCRV in a single step.
+Of course, users can also choose to purchase yCRV from the new Curve factory pool [here](https://curve.fi/factory/192).

 ### 'Activated'-tokens